 - Rapid heartbeat.

 Circulation fears are also self-fulfilling.
-In some cases, those with poor circulation from anxiety worry that they may be suffering from heart failure or generally low heart rate, and that may increase anxiety which ultimately causes the circulation problems to continue.
-In addition, many people check and recheck their blood pressure and heartbeat, and this behavior also seems to lead to an increase in anxiety.
+In some cases, those with poor circulation from anxiety worry that they may be suffering from heart failure or other heart problems.
+This may increase your anxiety levels, which ultimately may lead to further circulation problems.
+In addition, many people check and recheck their blood pressure and heartbeat, and this behavior also may reinforce and increase one’s anxiety.

 How to Improve Circulation Problems Caused By Anxiety